IS561/MotorPool/Group-2-Entity-Classes-and-Relationships.md

 * Cardinality: 1-to-many

 **4. Shares information**
-* Scope note: A driver information agency shares driver information with University of Kentucky administration department so that the department can make decisions on whether approving drivers’ applications or not.
+* Scope note: A driver information agency shares driver information with the University of Kentucky administration department so that the department can make decisions on whether approving drivers’ applications or not.
 * Domain: Driver Information Agency
 * Codomain: University of Kentucky Administration Department
 * Arity: 2 (binary relationship)
 * Cardinality: 1-to-1

 **5. Takes**
-* Scope note: A passenger van driver takes the driver safety awareness training course test to be allowed to drive van.
+* Scope note: A passenger van driver takes the driver safety awareness training course test to be allowed to drive a van.
 * Domain: Passenger van driver
 * Codomain: Driver Safety Awareness Training Course Test
 * Arity: 2 (binary relationship)
-* Cardinality:many-to-many
+* Cardinality: many-to-many

 **6. Approves**
 * Scope note: The department administrator approves a driver’s application of borrowing a UK-owned vehicle.